apt1002/strategy/heterodox.md

 The old ways of doing these things still work, of course, but they are relatively terrible, and increasingly unfamiliar.
-It cannot be long before computers will be necessary for buying essential food and clothes, paying utililty bills, owning a house, and participating in politics.
+It cannot be long before computers will be necessary for buying essential food and clothes, paying utility bills, owning a house, and participating in politics.

 Most people rely on software written by other people, and in particular by big technology companies including Microsoft, Apple, Google, Meta, and others [GAFAM].
 The